macSands/dissMapR/README.md

 # devtools::install_github("b-cubed-eu/dissMapR")
 ```

-In that case, don’t forget to commit and push the resulting figure
-files, so they display on GitHub and CRAN.
+In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN.